zoufl/go-set/README.md

 # go-set
-Set is a useful collection in Go lang.
+Set is a useful collection in Go language.

+- a non threadsafe set
+- a threadsafe set